Return of the People's Court - The Inaugural 2017/18 Competition | YoBeat

 DO YOU WANT YOUR SHOT AT YOBEAT FAME AND GLORY?
 You must email us the link to YOUR EDIT.
 “YOUR” means to are in it or you made it and agree to be featured.
 Don’t send it via instaglam or Facespace or tweeter or hashtagging or any other way – we get confused easily and will lose it in the matrix if it’s not EMAILED directly to (submissions at yobeat dot com).

-LEGAL DISCLOSURE ******By submitting it, you agree to whatever happens and we will not hunt anywhere but our inbox for videos. ***** Thank you and happy Yobeating!
+LEGAL DISCLOSURE ******By submitting, you agree to whatever happens and we will not hunt anywhere but our inbox for videos. ***** Thank you and happy Yobeating!

 EXTRA BONUS 2017/18 RULE.
 If your comment is deemed hateful or NOT FUNNY it will be deleted and we HATE deleting comments so please attempt to be a decent human.
 We LOVE you.